MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-excel-online-data-refresh-by-using-embedded-data-connections-in-office.md

 # Configure Excel Online data refresh by using embedded data connections in Office Online Server
- **Summary:** Configure to use a Secure Store target application for external data refresh. supports two methods of using to connect to external data:
+ **Summary:** Configure Excel Online to use a Secure Store target application for external data refresh.
+Excel Online supports two methods of using Secure Store Service to connect to external data:

-- You can specify a target application in a workbook.
+- You can specify a Secure Store target application in a workbook.
 (This is known as an embedded connection.)
 This article describes how to do this.

-- You can use an Data Connection (ODC) file that specifies a Secure Store target application.
+- You can use an Office Data Connection (ODC) file that specifies a Secure Store target application.
 For more information, see  [Configure Excel Online data refresh by using external data connections in Office Online Server](configure-excel-online-data-refresh-by-using-external-data-connections-in-office.md).

-To configure data access to use embedded data connections, you use the following process:
+To configure Excel Online data access to use embedded data connections, you use the following process: